the-mason-jar/the-mason-jar/recipes/cocktails/gin/porch-swing.html.md

 Notes
 -----

-* perfect drink for the spring/summer seasons
+* Perfect drink for the spring/summer seasons
-* homemade lemonade is
+* Homemade lemonade is
   - 1 part freshly squeezed lemon juice
   - 1 part simple syrup, or to taste
   - 2 parts water